 03 of 10

 Beef with tomato is a favorite home-cooked dish in the Cantonese region.
 In it, the tomato is cooked with a beef cut like sirloin or round steaks that have been marinated in oyster sauce.
 A bit of sugar helps balance the slightly acidic taste of the tomatoes and the stir-fry medley is completed with celery, onions, ginger, and cloves.Continue to 5 of 10 below.

 Enjoy the perfect combination of beef and sweet bell peppers cooked in a savory black bean sauce.
 Like many of the other recipes, you'll also add garlic and ginger and create a marinade with a few simple ingredients.
 This one's perfect as a main dish or part of a multi-course meal.

 06 of 10

 07 of 10

-This dish makes an excellent appetizer or main course.
+Salt and pepper shrimp makes an excellent appetizer or main course.
 The deep-fried shrimp shells turn a wonderful orange color, and have a crunchy texture, while the spicy seasoning adds extra flavor.
-Leaving the shells on protects the shrimp meat inside, so that it tastes very tender.
+Leaving the shells on protects the shrimp meat so it tastes very tender and comes out delectable.

 08 of 10